Morse foliations of codimension one on the sphere S^3: Existence of truncated Reeb components

 By performing Morse modifications on $\mathcal{F}$ we obtain a foliation $\mathcal{F}_{0}$ for which there exists the family $\mathcal{B}=\{B_{i}\}$ defined above, that is, each $B_{i}$ is a trivially foliated, completely expanded ball with spots and $B_{i}\cap B_{j}=\varnothing$ for $i\neq j.$ We may also assume that each conic singularity of $\mathcal{F}$ is contained in the interior of some $B_{i}.$ Obviously each $B_{i}$ has at least two spots.
 Our hypothesis implies that there do not exist disjoint elements $B_{i},$ $B_{j}\in$ $\mathcal{B}$ which can be added.
 We claim that the existence of two captured spots, say $D,$ $D^{\prime},$ on the same $B_{i}$ implies the existence of a truncated Reeb component for $\mathcal{F}$.
 To prove our claim, we deduce from Proposition \ref{captured spot} the existence of a truncated Reeb component, say $C_{0},$ for the foliation $\mathcal{F}_{0}$ and we will show that $\mathcal{F}$ should also have a truncated Reeb component.
-Indeed, in the proof of Proposition \ref{captured spot}, which ensures the existence of $C_{0},$ a solid pair of pants $B$ is depicted in some $B_{i}$ with the following features: \ $B$ has two spots captured between them and there exists a common conic singularity $s$ associated to each spot of $B.$ Obviously, the inverse Morse modifications which lead $\mathcal{F}_{0}$ back to $\mathcal{F}$ affect $C_{0}$ if and only if they are applied around $s$ but even in this case, they transform $C_{0}$ in a truncated Reeb component $C$ of $\mathcal{F}$.
+Indeed, in the proof of Proposition \ref{captured spot}, which ensures the existence of $C_{0},$ a solid pair of pants $B$ is depicted in some $B_{i}$ with the following features: \ $B$ has two spots captured between them and there exists a common conic singularity $s$ associated to each spot of $B.$ Obviously, the inverse Morse modifications, which lead $\mathcal{F}_{0}$ back to $\mathcal{F}$ affect $C_{0},$ if and only if these Morse modifications are applied around $s.$ But even in this case, it is clear that $C_{0}$ is transformed to a truncated Reeb component $C$ of $\mathcal{F}$.

-Therefore, in order to prove the theorem we will show that there are captured spots in some $B_{i}.$ For this, we assume below that each $B_{i}$ does not have such spots and we will take a contradiction.
+Therefore, in order to prove the theorem we will show that the existence of the family $\mathcal{B}=\{B_{i}\}$ and the hypothesis that all the spots of $B_{i}$ are essential free spots leads to a contradiction.